Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Kawnipi was kind to us and gifted us with swift travels.
 She's a big lake and and we've already covered most of her.

-## 2025-08-14 Day ?: West of Rose Island on Kawnipi Lake to Shell Lake
+## 2025-08-14 Day 9: West of Rose Island on Kawnipi Lake to Shelly Lake

 ### 2025-08-14T20:56:40-05:00 (48.45243, -91.34913) 1279 feet